galtzo-floss/undrive_google/README.md

 13. Bake a new 🍪
 14. GOTO 1

-This gem solves the classic mouse-cookie problem by automating steps 3-9.
+This gem solves the classic 🐭-🍪 problem by automating steps 3-9.
 Will save at least 15 minutes each loop.

 Note that it doesn't have to be a resume.